Traffic management plans

 If all requirements are satisfied or if only small changes are required, written authorisation is given to the person or company that submitted the TMP (usually via email).

-If the TMP is insufficient or there are major errors, we will ask for the plans to be amended accordingly and ask you to resubmit the application.
+If the TMP is insufficient, we will ask for the plans to be amended accordingly and for the application to be resubmitted.

 A copy of the written authorisation, TMPs, permit and MoA (if applicable) must be kept on site during the works.
-Individual contractors/works manager are responsible for implementing the TMP, and works on site may be inspected by Council officers at any time.
+Individual contractors/works manager are responsible for implementing the TMP.
+Works on site may be inspected by Council officers at any time.

 Reporting concerns with road works